Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 Non-U.S. citizens without an SSN can select This person doesn’t have an SSN.
 Selecting this checkbox creates an alert reminding the agent that immigration documentation will be required on the following pages.

-Agents assisting with enrollment for applicants under 90 days old who have not yet been issued an SSN can also select This person doesn’t have an SSN.
+This person doesn’t have an SSN can be selected for applicants under 90 days old who have not yet been issued an SSN.
 The date of birth field will be checked to confirm the applicant is under 90 days old.

 Adjusting applicant status